-E) Practice and Lecture Review (PLR) Notebook
+E) Practice and Lecture class Review (PLR) Notebook)

 Each student will have a separate Practice and Lecture class Review Notebook.
 This notebook is for your Practice assignments and your daily Lecture class Review assignments The composition-style notebook cannot have any ruled lines in it - it must consist of blank white paper.
 This notebook is separate from any lecture notes that you may take for your own personal / private use.
 (I do recommend that you take notes during lecture in your own personal / private notebook).
 Bring your PLR notebook to class everyday; it might be collected at any time for grading.
-If it is collected and you do not turn it in ontime, then you can turn it in the next class day; the penalty is that work for the previous five class days will be considered late.

-1) Practice assignments:
+Practice assignments: